wangjunlem/msianspr-covid-faq/other-matters.md

 You may refer to the [myPassport] service.
 Also see the Malaysian High Comm FAQ page [here][MHC FAQ].

+[This page](http://foodwinetravelmore.com/how-to-renew-malaysian-passport-in-singapore/) is a good guide to the application process.

 ### My passport is expiring soon.
 What will happen to my Re-entry Permit?